How to buy the best MP3 playerby Tom Morgan

 MP3 players are designed to be portable.
-Some are so tiny and lightweight that you can clip them to your clothing, while others are slim enough to slip easily into your pocket.
-Hard-drive MP3 players are larger and heavier than flash-memory players and can store more music.
-They can hold up to 320GB, which is roughly equivalent to around 80,000 songs.
+Some, like the Apple iPod Shuffle, are so tiny and lightweight that you can clip them to your clothing, while others are slim enough to slip easily into your pocket.
+Hard-drive MP3 players are heavier than flash-memory players and can store more music, but are usually less portable.
+They can hold up to 320GB of music, equivalent to around 80,000 songs.
 However, cheaper flash-memory MP3 players can store up to a respectable 64GB, equal to about 8,000 songs.

 When picking out a new MP3 player, consider how much storage your music library is likely to use up.
 After all, there's not much point in paying for an MP3 player with lots of internal memory when you're unlikely to need it all.